-Many years ago I visited a GP with a rather nasty rash, he told me that I “should take more care when I dried myself’ and prescribed a cream which had no effect.
+Many years ago, I visited a GP with a nasty rash.
+He told me that I “should take more care when I dried myself,” and prescribed a cream, which had no effect.

 I returned a week later and he prescribed another cream – which was of no help either.
 On the third visit, the doctor was called out of the office and I was left alone for some minutes.
 I was intrigued by the large book that lay open on his desk and pulled it towards me.
 It turned out to be a medical dictionary.
 The page was open on R for rashes; the doctor had already given me the first and second medications on the list and was in the process of writing a prescription for the third one.
 Needless to say when the doctor returned, I had left.

 This doctor actually did me a great service for this, and kick started my journey into understanding my own health.

 On the other hand, 10 years ago when I was in heart failure, I was most grateful for the medical help I received.
 It saved my life.
 But I had to look deeply into the reasons behind my condition and find effective ways to assist myself in conjunction with the medical help that I was offered and gratefully received.

 While this article is not a put down on seeking help from the medical world, it is a guide to what you can do to help yourself.
 There is no doubt that from time to time we might need the services of a health practitioner.
 There is also however a great deal we can do for ourselves.
 Doing so may help us avoid needing help or lessen the occasions that we seek help from the medical world.
 We can learn to become our own doctor.

 Here are some pointers to help you get started: